Skip to main content

 • Runs continuously

-• Learns from verified events
+• Learns from verified outcomes

 • Adjusts pricing in real time